devbanana/option-calculator/README.md

 ## Available Commands

-* get:quote: Gets quotes for stocks or options.
+* get:quote — Gets quotes for stocks or options.
 Just pass the symbol.
-* list:expirations: List the option expirations for a given underlying symbol.
+* list:expirations — List the option expirations for a given underlying symbol.
-* list:chains: List the option chains for the given symbol and expiration date.
+* list:chains — List the option chains for the given symbol and expiration date.
-* calculate:adx: Calculates the average directional index (including directional movement indicators) and returns them in a tabular format for the last 30 days.
+* calculate:adx — Calculates the average directional index (including directional movement indicators) and returns them in a tabular format for the last 30 days.
-* calculate:rsi: Calculates the relative strength index for the given symbol for the last 30 days.
+* calculate:rsi — Calculates the relative strength index for the given symbol for the last 30 days.
-* trade:create: Creates a new trade.
+* trade:create — Creates a new trade.
 It'll guide you through the process of choosing your stock and making the trade.
 Requires a brokerage account with [Tradier](https://brokerage.tradier.com/).
-* trade:modify: Modifies an existing order.
+* trade:modify — Modifies an existing order.

 ## API Keys